-There is hardly a rural LAPC, SW or MFT who hasn’t lamented the shortage of local counseling supervision and difficulty finding a distance counseling supervisor.
+There is hardly a rural LAPC, SW or MFT who hasn’t lamented the shortage of local counseling supervision and difficulty finding distance counseling supervision.
 The same applies for distance counseling supervision in Georgia.
-The core problems are
+Some of the problems are:

 On September 11th 2015, the Composite Board of Professional Counselors, Social Workers and Marriage and Family Therapists voted to adopt a rule allowing distance counseling supervision in Georgia.